2001 Formula Renault 2000 Eurocup

 The 2001 Formula Renault 2000 Eurocup season was the eleventh Eurocup Formula Renault 2.0 season.
-The season began at Autodromo Nazionale Monza on 30 March and finished at the Autódromo do Estoril on 4 November, after ten races.
+The season began at Monza Circuit on 30 March and finished at the Circuito do Estoril on 4 November, after ten races.
 RC Motorsport driver Augusto Farfus claimed the championship title, taking four victories at Monza, Brno, Magny-Cours and Hungaroring.
 Marc Benz won one race at Nürburgring.
 César Campaniço who missed Zolder and Spielberg rounds finished season on third place.
 Fourth-placed Ryan Briscoe scored two wins at the end of the season on Iberian circuits Jarama and Estoril.
 Other wins were scored by Bruno Spengler, Ronnie Quintarelli and Eric Salignon.